carriganm95/sbnAnomalyDetection/README.md

 - **Measure every change with the `--compare` AUC (and `--stream` latency)** — not the histogram shape.
 Change **one thing at a time**.
+- **Tune layer widths with `encoder_hidden_dims` and `decoder_hidden_dims`.** The
+  encoder list controls both width and graph depth; deeper/wider encoders can learn richer board/channel context but may over-smooth or memorize.
+The decoder list controls reconstruction capacity; too much decoder capacity can reduce anomaly separation by reconstructing bad windows too well.
 - **The anomaly signal lives in integral magnitude** (`sum`/`min`/`max`/`count`).
   Replacing those with occupancy/timing features *reduced* separation here; add occupancy/timing *on top* instead of replacing.